 America's Cup expected to go on after fatal wreck

-By PAUL ELIASBy PAUL ELIAS, Associated Press?THE ASSOCIATED PRESS STATEMENT OF NEWS VALUES AND PRINCIPLES?
+By PAUL ELIASBy PAUL ELIAS, Associated Press??

 Stephen Barclay, center, CEO America's Cup Event Authority, speaks at a news conference, Friday, May 10, 2013, in San Francisco.
 At left is Iain Murray, Regatta Director and CEO, America's Cup Race Management and at right is Captain Matt Bliven of the United States Coast Guard.
 British Sailor Andrew Simpson died Thursday when Artemis Racing's AC72 catamaran, an America's Cup entry from Sweden, capsized during training in San Francisco Bay, trapping him underwater.(AP Photo/George Nikitin)